 We hear the concerns of our clients daily: The influence of social media and omnichannel on marketing channels has exploded, shifting power to the shopper.
 Personalization has turned traditional retail, brand and service relationships upside down, challenging your ability to create meaningful experiences, persuade consumers and generate growth.

-Add to this a massive change in the way consumer research is conducted and reported.
+Add to this a massive change in the way consumer goods market research is conducted and reported.
 While comforting, traditional research is less able to generate the insights brand and sales managers need to innovate, elevate brand and category growth, open new markets and enhance or refine retailer strategies.
 This is why Market Strategies takes a unique approach when it comes to our consumer goods industry analysis.

 While it's popular to focus on research techniques, we believe it's more important to focus on four areas that help you connect research insights to the business challenges you're facing: